8 Best Etsy Alternatives

 - Provides a standalone website

-- Additional features for adding a blog, calendar of events, image galleries, and pages such as announcements
+- Additional features for adding a blog, calendar of events, and image galleries, and pages such as announcements

 - Built-in inventory management and marketing features